 Example of Modifying the Deque Element

-Now, let's look at a C++ example of modifying the deque element.
+Now, let's examine a C++ illustration of altering the deque element.

 Example